cloud-native-garage-method-cohort/jingyi-wang-tekton-e2e-app/README.md

 # jingyi-wang-tekton-e2e-app

-Crieate a Pipeline that clones a Git repository, runs the tests, builds the production version, creates a Docker image, pushes the image to quay.io and deploys the application, that is triggered by a Git push to the repository
+Create a Pipeline that clones a Git repository, runs the tests, builds the production version, creates a Docker image, pushes the image to quay.io and deploys the application, that is triggered by a Git push to the repository

 Update 01